seqera-services/nf-pooled-cellpainting/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-# seqera-services/nf-pooled-cellpainting pull request
+nf-pooled-cellpainting pull request

-Many thanks for contributing to seqera-services/nf-pooled-cellpainting!
+Many thanks for contributing to nf-pooled-cellpainting!

 Please fill in the appropriate checklist below (delete whatever is not relevant).
 These are the most common things requested on pull requests (PRs).